rbritogustavo/zotero-wiki-note/README.md

 You can leave all other settings as default.
 If you want to use the Auto Note Mover plugin you can find how to configure it [here](https://github.com/farux/obsidian-auto-note-mover).
+## References
+The infobox comes from [Joshua Plunkket](https://www.patreon.com/posts/65804706); the infobox and CSS code both comes from **SIRvb**.
+You can find the CSS codes from the repository [here](https://github.com/SlRvb/Obsidian--ITS-Theme/blob/main/Snippets/S%20-%20Callouts.css).